1983 Major League Baseball postseason: Philadelphia Phillies vs. Los Angeles Dodgers

 This was the third postseason meeting between the Phillies and Dodgers.
 They last met in the NLCS in 1977 and 1978, with both being won by the Dodgers.
 This time, the Phillies returned the favor, finally defeating the Dodgers to reach the World Series for the second time in four years (in the process denying a rematch of the 1966 World Series between the Dodgers and Orioles).

 Steve Carlton pitched seven innings of shutout ball and Al Holland earned a save as the Phillies stole Game 1 on the road.
 In Game 2, Fernando Valenzuela pitched eight solid innings as the Dodgers won to even the series headed to Philadelphia.
 There, things got ugly for the Dodgers as the Phillies would clinch the pennant after back-to-back blowout wins in Games 3 and 4.

-The Phillies would win their next NL pennant a decade later over the Atlanta Braves in six games before falling in the World Series.
+The Phillies would win the pennant again a decade later over the Atlanta Braves in six games before falling in the World Series.

 The Dodgers returned to the NLCS in 1985, but fell in six games to the St. Louis Cardinals.
 They would win their next pennant in 1988 over the New York Mets in seven games en route to a World Series title.

 The Dodgers and Phillies would face off again in the NLCS in 2008 and 2009, with both series being won by the Phillies.
 They would also meet in the NLDS in 2025, which was won by the Dodgers en route to a World Series title.